e-abdi/Open-Source-Glider/Background.rst

 Background
 ++++++++++++++
 For people who are not coming from Ocean Studies background (as this was the case for me), it might be useful to start with a basic introduction to different types of platforms and systems used to study the oceans.
+This will help appreciating the gliders for the amazing tool they are but also knowing their limitation.

 Stationary
 ==============